Travlars/120-hour-epic-sax-marathon/sudoku.markdown

 </exercise>

 Now we can verify whether or not a solution is valid.
-However, if we want to actually solve a sudoku, we need to be able to modify a partial solution.
+However, if we want to actually solve a Sudoku puzzle, we need to be able to modify a partial solution.

 Earlier we saw how useful `get-in` can be when indexing nested structures.
 Theres a similar function for changing nested structures, called `assoc-in`.